 · Top Ten Chinese Portrait Photographers, 2019

-· Youth Photographer Award, Lianzhou International FOTO Festival, 2024
+· Young Photographer Award, Lianzhou International FOTO Festival, 2024

 Selected Publications and Press